sameer05515/microservices-playground/example-base-16/backend/README.md

 # Backend - Spring Boot Application

-A Spring Boot backend application with authentication and MySQL database.
+A Spring Boot backend application with authentication and MongoDB database.

 ## Prerequisites

 - Java 21 or higher
 - Maven 3.6+ (or use Maven wrapper)
-- MySQL 8.0+ installed and running on localhost
+- MongoDB 4.4+ installed and running on localhost

 ## Running the Application